-In 2008, the Bair Ranch Foundation (TBRF) contacted the US Forest Service and suggested a public purchase of the Bair Ranch Foundation Property.
+In 2007, the Bair Ranch Foundation (TBRF) contacted the US Forest Service and suggested a public purchase of the Bair Ranch Foundation Property.
 To accomplish this historic conservation effort a model partnership was soon formed between TBRF, the US Forest Service, the Tenderfoot Trust and the Rocky Mountain Elk Foundation.
-The 8,200-acre Tenderfoot Creek acquisition has received support from the Meagher County Commissioners, Montana’s Governor, MT Fish, Wildlife and Parks, Theodore Roosevelt Conservation Partnership, and over 30 local Montana sportsman and angler conservation groups.
+The 8,221-acre Tenderfoot Creek acquisition has received support from the Meagher County Commissioners, Montana’s Governor, MT Fish, Wildlife and Parks, Theodore Roosevelt Conservation Partnership, and over 30 local Montana sportsman and angler conservation groups.
 The project has also received financial support from the Elk Foundation, National Fish and Wildlife Foundation, MT Fish, Wildlife and Conservation Trust, Cinnabar Foundation and other RMEF Habitat Partners.

-The offered lands are located in the Tenderfoot Creek drainage, which flows into the nationally-recognized Smith River, a highly popular floating and fishing stream, within the heart of the historic Lewis & Clark National Forest, in Meagher County, Montana.The lands are located approximately 35 miles northwest of White Sulphur Springs in the Tenderfoot watershed of the Little Belt Mountains within the boundary of the Lewis and Clark National Forest.
+The acquired lands are located in the Tenderfoot Creek drainage, which flows into the nationally-recognized Smith River, a highly popular floating and fishing stream, within the heart of the historic Lewis & Clark National Forest, in Meagher County, Montana.The lands are located approximately 35 miles northwest of White Sulphur Springs in the Tenderfoot watershed of the Little Belt Mountains within the boundary of the Lewis and Clark National Forest.

-Remarkably diverse, the lands being acquired provide a rich mixture of savannah, forest and riparian wildlife habitats, linking high sub-alpine forests to the valley bottom of the Smith River.
-This phased acquisition will conserve key cold-water habitat for native west slope cutthroat trout, identified by the Forest Service and cooperating federal and state agencies and landowners as a "Sensitive Species", which is at risk due to restricted range and considered vulnerable to extinction.
+Remarkably diverse, the lands provide a rich mixture of savannah, forest and riparian wildlife habitats, linking high sub-alpine forests to the valley bottom of the Smith River.
+This acquisition will conserve key cold-water habitat for native west slope cutthroat trout, identified by the Forest Service and cooperating federal and state agencies and landowners as a "Sensitive Species", which is at risk due to restricted range and considered vulnerable to extinction.
 Acquiring these intermingled private lands will maintain an outstanding natural setting and conserve valuable habitats for elk, moose, deer, bald eagle, peregrine falcon, mountain lion and numerous other native species.

 Maps of the project area: